GET IN TOUCH

 Taxpayers who set up an installment plan but fail to make required payments place themselves at risk of levy action.
 A payment plan requires strict adherence to filing and payment obligations for current and future taxes.
 Missing installments, failing to update a financial statement, or accumulating new debt often leads the Department to cancel the agreement and initiate enforcement.

-Before a levy, the Department issues a final notice that outlines the amount owed and warns of action.
-Failure to respond during the waiting period indicates a lack of willingness to cooperate.
-Failing to meet this deadline will result in lost opportunities to submit exemption claims, protect exempt funds, or resolve debt through negotiation.
+Before a levy, the Department issues a written notice that outlines the amount owed and warns of collection action.
+Failure to respond indicates a lack of willingness to cooperate and results in lost opportunities to submit exemption claims, protect exempt funds, or resolve debt through negotiation.

 Jeopardy Situations